Orbit: Approaches to many-body problems

+Radiation and magnetic fields

 For smaller bodies particularly, light and stellar wind can cause significant perturbations to the attitude and direction of motion of the body, and over time can be significant.
-Of the planetary bodies, the motion of asteroids is particularly affected over large periods when the asteroids are rotating relative to the Sun.
+Objects with residual magnetic fields can interact with a planetary magnetosphere, perturbing their orbit.
+Of the planetary bodies, the motion of asteroids is particularly affected over large periods by the Yarkovsky effect when the asteroids are rotating relative to the Sun.

 Strange orbits

 Mathematicians have discovered that it is possible in principle to have multiple bodies in non-elliptical orbits that repeat periodically, although most such orbits are not stable regarding small perturbations in mass, position, or velocity.
 However, some special stable cases have been identified, including a planar figure-eight orbit occupied by three moving bodies.
 Further studies have discovered that nonplanar orbits are also possible, including one involving 12 masses moving in 4 roughly circular, interlocking orbits topologically equivalent to the edges of a cuboctahedron.

 Finding such orbits naturally occurring in the universe is thought to be extremely unlikely, because of the improbability of the required conditions occurring by chance.